zimo493/vue3-naiveui-admin-docs/src/en/components/form-pro.md

 | form-item-props | [FormItemGi Props](https://www.naiveui.com/en-US/os-theme/components/form#FormItemGi-Props) | No | `{}` | FormItemGi props |

 ::: tip 💡 Note

+- `label-reverse` defaults to `false`, with the prompt information in front and the label behind; when `true`, the prompt information is behind and the label is in front.

 - `block-message` supports both `Component` and `() => VNode` types.
 This configuration is invalid in [**TablePro**](/en/components/table-pro) for aesthetic reasons, please use `label-message` instead